nroehling/gfn-anti-afk-mac-os/README.md

 - The script uses a simple **bash loop** that checks if **GeForce NOW** is running every 5 minutes.
 - If **GeForce NOW** is detected, it sends the **F13** key using **AppleScript** (via the `osascript` command).
 - If **GeForce NOW** is not running, it does nothing until the next check.

+## Disclaimer

+**Use at your own risk.**
+This script is not officially supported by NVIDIA or any other organization.
+While it simply sends an F13 keypress, I cannot guarantee that running this script will not violate any terms of service or result in any form of penalty, including account suspension or banning.
+Use it with caution and ensure you are compliant with **GeForce NOW's terms of service**.

 ## License